-With the advent of Ultra high resolution/4K solutions, comes the need for a new set of standards that deliver this high bandwith performance in a new range of AV products.
+With the advent of Ultra-high resolution/4K solutions, comes the need for a new set of standards that deliver this high bandwidth performance in a new range of AV products.

 Some of the key features we can expect from HDMI 2.0 are:

 Supports higher data bandwidth of 17.82 Gbps to meet the needs of 4K quality – including video, audio and control information